khosenag03/Decision-Day/README.md

-**4.** 	**Research Questions to Answer:**
+**Research Questions Answered:**

-1. Does it pay more to attend a Party School or an Ivy League school?
+* Does it pay more to attend a Party School or an Ivy League school?

-    1. What classifies a Party School?
+    * What classifies a Party School?

-    2. What classifies an Ivy League school?
+    * What classifies an Ivy League school?

-    3. What schools have two or more classifications?
+    * What schools have two or more classifications?

-    4. What is the average starting salary of Ivy League schools?
+    * What is the average starting salary of Ivy League schools?

-    5. What is the average starting salary of Party schools?Does region matter in relation to starting median salary/mid-career median salary?
+    * What is the average starting salary of Party schools?Does region matter in relation to starting median salary/mid-career median salary?

-2. Does region matter in relation to starting salary/mid-career salary/late-career salary?
+* Does region matter in relation to starting salary/mid-career salary/late-career salary?

-    6. What are the mean salaries for each region?
+    * What are the mean salaries for each region?

-    7. Which region has the highest starting/mid/late-career salary?
+    * Which region has the highest starting/mid/late-career salary?

-    8. Which region has the lowest starting/mid/late-career salary?
+    * Which region has the lowest starting/mid/late-career salary?

-3. Which degree majors have higher than average income growth?
+* Which degree majors have higher than average income growth?

-    9. What are the data outliers?
+    * What are the data outliers?

-    10. What major has highest income growth?
+    * What major has highest income growth?

-    11. What major has the lowest income growth?
+    * What major has the lowest income growth?

+* Statistical Testing

-4. T-Test (Statistical Analysis)
+    * T-Test

+        * What is the statistical significance of starting salaries between top two highest earning regions?

+    * Anova-Test

+        * What is the statistical significance of starting salaries between the bottom three regions?

-**5.** 	**Data Sets to be Used:**
+**Data Sets Used:**

 ** **